corrode/tarnish/README.md

     .or_else(|_| process.call(input));
 ```

-Or implement more sophisticated retry logic with backoff, limits, etc. The library handles keeping a fresh worker available, you decide when to retry.
+Or implement more sophisticated retry logic with backoff, limits, etc. The library handles keeping a fresh task available, you decide when to retry.

 ## Serialization format